9th8/up-to-date-real-world-haskell/14-using-parsec.md

 ## Supplanting regular expressions for casual parsing

-In many popular languages, people tend to put regular expressions to work for \"casual\" parsing.
-They\'re notoriously tricky for this
+In many popular languages, people tend to put regular expressions to work for "casual" parsing.
+They're notoriously tricky for this
 purpose: hard to write, difficult to debug, nearly incomprehensible after a few months of neglect, and provide no error messages on failure.

-If we can write compact Parsec parsers, we\'ll gain in readability, expressiveness, and error reporting.
-Our parsers won\'t be as short as regular expressions, but they\'ll be close enough to negate much of the temptation of regexps.
+If we can write compact Parsec parsers, we'll gain in readability, expressiveness, and error reporting.
+Our parsers won't be as short as regular expressions, but they'll be close enough to negate much of the temptation of regexps.

 ## Parsing without variables